knrafto/MathSymbolsInput/README.md

 Changes to cached metadata (e.g. input method icon) require you to log out and log back in.

+## Keyboard layouts

+By default, macOS uses the last keyboard layout when an input method is active.
+So, to use your desired keyboard layout, activate the keyboard layout first and then the UnicodeInput input method.

 ## References

 ### Sample projects